vuejs/vuepress/docs/default-theme-config/README.md

 ### Disable the Navbar

-To disable the navbar globally, use `themeConfig.navbar`.
+To disable the navbar globally, use `themeConfig.navbar`:

 ``` js
 // .vuepress/config.js